Llanddewi Skirrid: Location

 Llanddewi Skirrid is located 3 mi north east of Abergavenny on the old B4521 road to Ross-on-Wye.

 History and amenities

 The Skirrid mountain overlooks the village and parish.
-The Skirrid is a stand-alone mountain, an outlier of the Black Mountains, Wales and the most easterly mountain within the Brecon Beacons National Park.
-The Church of St David is of mediaeval origins but was almost completely rebuilt in the 19th century by John Prichard for the local landowner Crawshay Bailey, Junior.
+The Skirrid is a stand-alone mountain, an outlier of the Black Mountains, and the most easterly mountain within the Brecon Beacons National Park.
+The Church of St David is of mediaeval origins but was almost completely rebuilt in the 19th century by John Prichard for the local landowner Crawshay Bailey Jr.

-The Walnut Tree restaurant was opened in the early 1960s, and eventually became Michelin starred for its Italian/Welsh fusion cuisine.
+The Walnut Tree, a restaurant opened in the early 1960s, eventually became Michelin starred for its Italian/Welsh fusion cuisine.
 After the original owner retired, it was taken over by his son.
-After losing its Michelin rating it was featured on the Channel 4 television show Ramsay's Kitchen Nightmares.
+After losing its Michelin rating, under Francesco Mattioli, it was featured on the Channel 4 television show Ramsay's Kitchen Nightmares.
 It closed in 2007 before reopening with new owners, and was later named the best restaurant in Britain, and was awarded a fresh Michelin star in 2010.